gougisle/react-done-n-done/README.md

 # react-done-done

 This is a To Do App that I created using React.
-I am the kind of person who always makes hand-written lists to help me organize day so I decided to make webiste for it, for fun!
-Below you will find the library/frameworks I used for this project.
+I am the kind of person who always makes hand-written lists to help organize my day, so I decided to make website for it.
+Just for fun!
+Below you will find the libraries/frameworks I used for this project.

 ### Currently Included Packages:
 - [React-Bootstrap](https://react-bootstrap.github.io/docs/getting-started/introduction) (v5)